How to Buy the Best Hot Dogs

 Natural indicates no artificial ingredients, added color or synthetic preservatives and minimal processing.
 Curing uses synthetic nitrates; only uncured hot dogs are "natural."

-No Fillers signifies that nonmeat ingredients that hold the hot dog together and improve texture, such as tapioca starch, cornstarch and maltodextrin, aren't used.
+This signifies that non-meat ingredients that hold the hot dog together and improve texture, such as tapioca starch, cornstarch and maltodextrin, aren't used.

 Our Favorite Franks: